facebook/wdt/README.md

 ### Directories

-* cmake/
-CMake files additionally to CMakeLists.txt

 * deps/
 Dependencies (open source version)

 * fbonly/
-Stuff specific to facebook/not open source yet
+Stuff specific to facebook/ (not in open source version)

+* bench/
+Benchmark generation tools

 ### Main files

+* CMakeLists.txt, BUILD.txt
+Build definition file - use CMake to generate a Makefile or a project file for your favorite IDE - details in BUILD.txt

 * wdtCmdline.cpp